atellaluca/ImportSpy/README.md

 ## 📚 Documentation

-You can find the full documentation for ImportSpy at [importspy.readthedocs.io](https://importspy.readthedocs.io).
+You can find the full documentation for ImportSpy at [this link](https://importspy.readthedocs.io).

 The documentation includes:
 - Detailed usage examples